 (115) Students returning to studies must enrol in units by the same date continuing students are required to finalise their unit enrolment.

-(116) Student visa holders returning from leave of absence must contact the UWS International Office and obtain a new CoE.
+(116) Student visa holders returning from leave of absence must contact Western Sydney International and obtain a new CoE.

 (117) Students who have not returned within the specified timeframe after having approved leave will be regarded as having abandoned their course.

 (118) To return to their original course of study, students must apply according to the normal application process.
-This would normally be through the Universities Admissions Centre (UAC) or UWS International (refer to re-admission in the Admissions Policy).
+This would normally be through the Universities Admissions Centre (UAC) or Western Sydney International (refer to re-admission in the Admissions Policy).

 (119) Students who have resigned or discontinued their studies must re-apply according to the normal application process.